 Williamson County landfill is located at 5750 Pinewood Road, Franklin.
 The county also operates convenience center for the disposal of certain materials and refuse.
-For hours of operation and rate information, CLICK HERE.
-For all other inquiries, call 790-0742.
+For more information, call 615-790-0742.
+For additional information on recycling go to www.brentwood-tn.org/garbage.

-In an attempt to protect the health, safety and welfare of nearby residents, the city requires property owners to keep all weeds and grass mowed.
+To protect the health, safety and welfare of nearby residents, the city requires property owners to keep all weeds and grass mowed.
 If vegetation exceeds twelve (12) inches high and the owner fails to cut after notification, the city will have the property mowed and the property owner will be charged.
-If you believe someone may be in violation of this ordinance, please call 371-2204 or use our online form to express your concerns, Online Citizen Comment Form.
+If you believe someone may be in violation of this ordinance, please call 615-371-2204 or use our online form to express your concerns, Online Citizen Comment Form.

 Lost and Found (Parks)